STORM-IRIT/Radium-Engine/doc/concepts/dataflow.md

-\page dataflow Radium Dataflow
+\page dataflow Dataflow
 [TOC]

-# Radium node system

 Radium-Engine embed a node system allowing to develop computation graph using an adaptation of dataflow programming.
 This documentation explain the concepts used in the node system and how to develop computation graph using the Core node system and how to extend the Core node system to be used in specific Radium-Engine application or library.

-## Structure and usage of the Radium::Dataflow component
+# Structure and usage of the Radium::Dataflow component

 When building the Radium-Engine libraries, the node system is available from the Radium::Dataflow component.
 The availability of this component in the set of built/installed libraries is managed using the